REVIEW: Bumbles – Studley’s new eco-conscious indie coffee shop

 Outstanding baked goods from Beki’s Brownies and imaginative filled bagels add to the all-round appeal of this newcomer to the Studley scene.

 The coffee shop’s newly launched January menu has ‘Breakfast Time’ homemade vegan granola pots with berry compote, organic coconut yoghurt and organic granola, Deliciously Ella Porridge Pots or Toasted Bagels and Croissants.
 ‘Lunch Bites’ consists of filled bagels or croissants ranging from avocado and tomato to cream cheese & roasted peppers.
-There are specialty coffee from Monsoon Coffee and loose teas from Bird and Blend, cool reusable seal-able water cans and Froosh Swedish cardboard smoothies.
+There’s specialty coffee from Stratford’s Monsoon Estates Coffee, loose teas from Bird and Blend, cool reusable seal-able water cans and Froosh Swedish cardboard smoothies.

-Ella suggested we try the more offbeat Bird and Blend Matcha Chai Latte, which I’ve never had before.
+Ella suggests I try one of their most popular beverages – a Bird and Blend Matcha Chai Latte, which I’ve never had before.
 It’s infused with anti-inflammatory turmeric.
 As a coffee drinker I could be persuaded to drink this on a regular basis.
-It’s very more-ish with a real kick and it’s good for you.
-My 16-year-old who joined me had the Salted Caramel Chai Latte, which she loved.
+It’s very more-ish with a real kick – and it’s good for you!
+My 16-year-old, absolutely loved the Salted Caramel Chai Latte.

 We each enjoyed a seeded Steamhouse bagel for lunch –my daughter’s had a smoked salmon and cream cheese filling; while I went for the vegan option, falafel, humous and roasted red pepper – so tasty.
 Highly recommended!
 If you have a sweet-tooth Beki’s Brownies are nigh-on irresistible.
 We took home two flavours – Bailey’s cheesecake and white chocolate and raspberry – to share with the rest of the family.